Difference Between Pulled Muscle and Pinched Nerve

 1. A pulled muscle is a muscle that has been stretched beyond its capabilities, whereas a pinched nerve occurs when pressure is applied to a nerve by the surrounding tissues.

-2. A pulled muscle may be caused by improper workout form, lifting heavy things, etc. A pinched nerve may be caused by muscle spasms, swollen tendons, etc.
+2. A pulled muscle may be caused by improper workout form, lifting heavy things, etc. Muscle spasms, swollen tendons, etc., may cause a pinched nerve.

-3. Symptoms of a pulled muscle have soreness, swelling, and pain in the muscle, and the symptoms of a pinched nerve are tingling needle-like sensation, numbness, etc.
+3. Symptoms of a pulled muscle have soreness, swelling, and pain in the muscle, and the symptoms of a pinched nerve are a tingling, needle-like sensation, numbness, etc.

 4. A pulled muscle can be treated by ice treatment and elevating muscle by wrapping it in a bandage.
-A pinched nerve can be treated by alternating ice and heat treatment and stretching the affected area.
+A pinched nerve can be treated by alternating ice, heat, and stretching the affected area.

 5. A pulled muscle is less severe, whereas a pinched nerve is more severe and may lead to nerve damage.